 Tidewater has incredible views of the river and the Norfolk skyline, most especially at night.
 Our last night there was no exception.

 Norfolk’s beautiful nightly skyline view from Tidewater

-We were both excited and nervous about our journey the next morning, as we were heading to the Dismal Swamp Canal, a narrow, marshy region of the Coastal Plain of Southeastern Virginia and Northeastern North Carolina.
+We were both excited and nervous about our journey the next morning, as we were heading south to the Dismal Swamp Canal, a narrow, marshy region of the Coastal Plain of Southeastern Virginia and Northeastern North Carolina.
 Fortunately for us, Braendon and Kathy were also leaving the next morning and taking the same route, and they’ve done it before.
 We had pro’s to follow!!